ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

     ![kg per month](images/kg_per_monh.png)

 3. I love below weekly graph showcasing all important life events happened in one year.

     * Jan-Mar: A lot of a passion for workout
     * April-June: Pandemic and lockdown in Turkey
     * June-December: Enjoying riding outdoor and indoor
     * December: new year break challenge #Rapha500
     * Jan: Blessed with a new family member :)
-    * Jan - March: Trying to find my old routine again, last but not least decided to build a personal trainer.
+    * Jan - March: Trying to find my old routine again, last but not least decided to build a digital personal trainer.

     ![Weekly total ride distance](images/distance_per_week.png)